Leucius of Brindisi: Veneration

 The cult of St. Leucius spread throughout the region of Apulia (where many of the rural parishes still bear his name), and he became much venerated in Trani, Lecce, Benevento, Caserta, and Capua.
 The spread of the cult of Saint Leucius in southern Italy came to coincide with the official conversion to Christianity of the Lombard Duchy of Benevento, Brindisi, which is believed to be attributed to Saint Barbato, in 680 and to the Duchess Teoderada in 706.
-Later that century, the remains of Leucius, which had begun to attract the attention of many pilgrims, were transferred to Trani, placed in a chapel located under the cathedral.
-Later, they was transferred again to Benevento.
+Later that century, the remains of Leucius, which had begun to attract the attention of many pilgrims, were transferred to Trani and placed in a chapel under the cathedral.
+Later they were transferred again to Benevento, the capital of the Duchy of Benevento.
 The cult of the saint spread throughout the region, even reaching Rome, where a monastery dedicated to him was constructed as early as the sixth century.
 In Atessa a legend grew around St. Leucius in which the Bishop of Brindisi killed a dragon that had long terrorized the people, and in witness of his work gave him one of the ribs.

+Theodosius, bishop of Brindisi and Oria, succeeded in the late 9th century to retrieve parts of the relics of St. Leucius and placed them in a new basilica above the ancient martyrium from where they had been taken to Trani.
 In the Basilica Cathedral of Brindisi, which was dedicated in 1771, the altar which closes the left aisle preserves the relic of an arm of Leucius.
-A depiction of the saint adorns the cathedral, done on canvas by Oronzo Tiso (1726–1800).
+A depiction of the saint on canvas by Oronzo Tiso (1726–1800) adorns the cathedral.